iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e3/gis_remote_sensing.md

-## Syllabus - GIS Application and Remote Sensing (CE 78501)

-**Course Objectives:**

-This course introduces the principles, concepts, and applications of Geographic Information Systems (GIS).
-GIS is a powerful decision support tool for planners and managers working with spatial information.
-This course focuses on database development, manipulation, and spatial analysis techniques for information generation.
-Students will explore the application of GIS in their respective fields, including natural resource management, environmental studies, civil engineering, agriculture, and information systems, through mini-projects and laboratory exercises.

-**Course Outline:**

 1. **Introduction and Overview of GIS and Software (3 hours)**
     - Definition of GIS, its features and functions.
     - Importance of GIS and its various applications.